8 Ways to Combat High APR Problems

 If you have multiple credit card debts to repay and you’re struggling meeting the minimum payments, set up repayment plans.
 Creditors don’t want to send your account to collections.
 It will be a loss for them, both in revenue and of a loyal customer.
 They want to keep you and your account in good standing.
 So, you can ask to make payment arrangements when you run into trouble.

-They will usually freeze your account temporarily so you can’t make new charges.
+They will usually close your account temporarily so you can’t make new charges.
 Then they will set a payment that you need to ensure you can meet every month.
 Falling off of a repayment plan can result in penalties and the creditor is unlikely to work with you again.

 #5: Consolidate the debt with a personal loan